-a) Pursuant to Section 4.1.5(h) of the Redevelopment Plan, the applicant shall complete the planned perimeter pedestrian pathway along the east side of the Temporary Parking Lot parcel.
-Currently, the CHOP and Maplewood at Princeton portions of this pathway have been constructed, but lack the needed connection across the eastern boundary of the Temporary Parking Lot parcel in order to complete the pathway loop as planned in the Redevelopment Plan.
-The recommended connection shall be a six feet wide bituminous path consistent with paths constructed on the adjoining parcels.
-This recommended pathway improvement shall remain in place after the removal of the Temporary Parking Lot in early 2027.

-b) According to Note 1 on sheet A1.1 of the parking garage architectural plans, the plans include over four percent (4%) Make-Ready (i.e., pre-wired for future charger installation) Electrical Vehicle (EV) parking spaces as needed to meet the State and Township EV ordinance for nonresidential garage parking spaces.
+- a) Pursuant to Section 4.1.5(h) of the Redevelopment Plan, the applicant has agreed to complete the planned six feet wide bituminous pedestrian pathway along the east side of the Temporary Parking Lot parcel.
+This proposed pathway will complete the missing link between the existing pathways on the adjoining CHOP and Maplewood at Princeton properties.
+This pathway improvement shall remain in place after the removal of the Temporary Parking Lot in early 2027. - b) According to Note 1 on sheet A1.1 of the parking garage architectural plans, the plans include over four percent (4%) Make-Ready (i.e., pre-wired for future charger installation) Electrical Vehicle (EV) parking spaces as needed to meet the State and Township EV ordinances for nonresidential garage parking spaces.
 Electrical provisions will be provided for Level 2 EV chargers.
 The pavement markings and signage are designed for EV chargers to be supplied at spaces labeled as "ADA EV" and "EV" prior to the initial occupancy of the garage.
 While the applicant's plans indicate that the actual number of EV charger spaces will be based on demand, it shall be understood that, at all times, the applicant shall be responsible for being in full compliance with the State and Township ordinance requirements for the provision of ADA and non-ADA EV charger parking spaces.

-c) All roof mounted HVAC units and other equipment, as well as all ground level service and equipment areas shall be adequately screened pursuant to the provisions in the Redevelopment Plan, subject to the review and approval of Planning Board staff.

-d) The applicant shall discuss the project phasing, construction duration, and the anticipated timeline for the submission of the proposed Cancer Center Application.

-e) The applicant has submitted an Environmental Impact Assessment prepared by French & Parrello Associates, dated April 14, 2023, for this application as required in §20-10 of the Township Code.
-As noted in the concluding section of the report, the parking garage site does not have any environmental constraints.
+The applicant has agreed to comply. - c) All roof mounted HVAC units and other equipment, as well as all ground level service and equipment areas shall be effectively screened pursuant to the provisions in the Redevelopment Plan.
+The applicant has agreed to comply. - d) The applicant shall discuss the project phasing, construction duration, and the anticipated timeline for the submission of the proposed Cancer Center Application. - e) The applicant has submitted an Environmental Impact Assessment prepared by French & Parrello Associates, dated July 25, 2023, for this application as required in §20-10 of the Township Code.
+As noted in the concluding section of the report, the parking garage site does not have any environmental constraints (e.g., wetlands, streams, riparian zone, flood plains).
 It is currently developed with an existing parking lot.
 The proposed garage is consistent with the Amended Redevelopment Plan and is required for the expansion of the hospital for the planned Cancer Center.
-Based on the review and consideration of site constraints and requirements of the Plan, it was concluded that the proposed garage is required and situated at the best location to support the hospital site.

-f) The Environmental Impact Statement and plans shall be modified as follows:

-- i.
-While it is acknowledged that the Environmental Impact Statement includes a description of the vegetation, the EIS shall be revised to include a more comprehensive description of the existing vegetation on Lot 4.04, to better document the existing conditions. - ii.
-A note shall be added to the plans to indicate that any imported fill shall meet the NJDEP's Technical Requirements for Site Remediation's definition of clean fill (as found at N.J.A.C.
-7:26E-1.8).

-g) All easements and rights in favor of the Township shall be expressed in deeds and grants suitable for recording at the County Clerk's Office, the form of which shall be approved by the Planning Board Attorney and the description in which shall be approved by the Township Engineer.
+Based on the review and consideration of site constraints and requirements of the Plan, it was concluded that the proposed garage is required and situated at the best location to support the hospital site. - g) All easements and rights in favor of the Township shall be expressed in deeds and grants suitable for recording at the County Clerk's Office, the form of which shall be approved by the Planning Board Attorney and the description in which shall be approved by the Township Engineer.
+The applicant has agreed to comply.